 Welcome to the NST Part II Biological and Biomedical Sciences site.
-The purpose of this site is to provide information about the NST Part II BBS course to students taking the course, their supervisors and their dissertation supervisors and Course Organisers.
+The purpose of this site is to provide information about the NST Part II BBS course to students taking the course, their supervisors, their Dissertation Supervisors and Course Organisers.

 Departmental Course Organisers are responsible for the detailed arrangements of the individual Major and Minor Subjects.
 A current list of Departmental Course Organisers, together with their contact details, is available here.